Nullness Specification (draft)

 ? super @Nullable Foo

 , which is already covered by the rules for nullness subtyping.
-It's included here in case some tool has reason to check whether a type is null-inclusive under every parameterization outside of a check for nullness subtyping. -
+It is included here in case some tool has reason to check whether a type is null-inclusive under every parameterization outside of a check for nullness subtyping. -

 Null-exclusive under every parameterization